 9. Keeping things consistent

-This is especially true in today’s complex HR environment.
+This is especially true in today's complex HR environment.
 HR process automation makes sure that vital tasks are completed in the same way every time, reducing the need for manual interventions and ensuring everyone is on the same page all the time.
-It helps you stick to predefined workflows and prevent irregularities in processes to maintain efficiency.
+It helps you stick to predefined workflows and prevent irregular processes from maintaining efficiency.

 10. Building organizational resilience